About

 Innovative Medicines Canada represents Canada’s innovative pharmaceutical industry.
 We help our members discover, develop and deliver innovative medicines and vaccines.

-Our member companies, which range from fledgling start-ups to established organizations, are revolutionizing healthcare through the discovery and development of new medicines and vaccines.
+Our member companies, which range from early-stage startups to established organizations, are revolutionizing healthcare through the discovery and development of new medicines and vaccines.

 Guided by a strict Code of Ethical Practices, we work with governments, insurance companies, healthcare professionals and other stakeholders to advance the field of pharmaceutical research and development and enhance the wellbeing of Canadians.
 We are committed to being valued partners in Canada’s healthcare system.